 - 92% said they felt better after contact from Amparo (8% said that they felt partly better)

 - 75% said they were very satisfied with the Amparo service provided (17% said satisfied and 8% neither satisfied nor unsatisfied)

 - No direct Amparo beneficiary has gone on to take their own life

 Listening Ear supports every Amparo beneficiary to access a Survivors of Bereavement by Suicide (SOBS) group in areas where SOBS operate.
 We also support beneficiaries to access the following services when appropriate:

 (Prevention of Young Suicide)

 0800 068 41 41

 A safe place for you to talk any time you like

-Listening Ear has a wide-network of partners in each locality that the service operates in.
-Liaison Workers support beneficiaries with accessing other forms of community support such as counselling for children and adults, debt and housing advice amongst others.
+Listening Ear has a wide network of partners in each locality where the service operates.
+Liaison Workers support beneficiaries with accessing other forms of community support, including counselling for children and adults, debt and housing advice and more.